leighlawhon/leighlawhon.github.io/_posts/2024-01-31-smarthistory.markdown

 #### 3. **Partnerships and Collaborations**
 - **Academic Institutions:** Partner with universities and colleges to offer SmartHistory as a tool for their libraries or as part of their digital literacy curriculum.
 - **Technology Platforms:** Collaborate with browser developers for seamless integration, enhancing user experience.
-- **InfluencerS:** Work with productivity influencers and tech reviewers on platforms like YouTube and LinkedIn to reach a wider audience.
+- **Influencers:** Work with productivity influencers and tech reviewers on platforms like YouTube and LinkedIn to reach a wider audience.

 #### 4. **Digital Marketing and SEO**
 - **Search Engine Optimization (SEO):** Optimize content with relevant keywords to ensure high visibility for searches related to productivity tools, online research, and browser organization solutions.